syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 ### Binding to Data

-To bind the SfDataGrid to data, set the [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSource) property to an **IEnumerable** implementation.
-Each row in SfDataGrid is bound to an object in data source and each column in SfDataGrid bound to a property in data object.
+To bind the Data Grid to data, set the [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ItemsSource) property to an **IEnumerable** implementation.
+Each row in Data Grid is bound to an object in data source and each column in Data Grid bound to a property in data object.

 Bind the collection created in previous step to `SfDataGrid.ItemsSource` property in XAML by setting ViewModel as DataContext.